kvitense/GL_Data/NOAA/readme.txt

 The CTD column is just which CTD was used.
 It is not always filled in.

 Note: Original file name for NOAA_WQ_2024_04_26.xlsx was 'WQ dat_Kelcey.lsx".
 Column headers were edited for reading into R.

+Note that C and N data were corrected in NOA_WQ_2024_04_26_CORRECTED.xlsx based on edits_nutrients_2024-12-13.xlsx file